Alcohol and Drugs Policy

 Support Systems for Employees

-Employees needing assistance in addressing issues related to alcohol or drug use or abuse have available to them confidential and professional assessment, counseling and referral services through the Employee Assistance Program (EAP) and through the Center for Counseling and Family Therapy.
+Employees needing assistance in addressing issues related to alcohol or drug use or abuse have available to them confidential and professional assessment, counseling and referral services through the Employee Assistance Program (EAP) and through the Center for Counseling, Family and Play Therapy.
 Information about the EAP is available through the EAP link on the Employee Benefits page in the Human Resources site in Workday.

-Center for Counseling and Family Therapy Regis University Thornton Campus
+Center for Counseling, Family and Play Therapy Regis University Thornton Campus

 500 E. 84th Ave., Suite B-12